History of DJing: 1990s

-During the early 1990s, the rave scene built on the acid house scene.
-The rave scene changed dance music, the image of DJs, and the nature of promoting.
-The innovative marketing surrounding the rave scene created the first superstar DJs who established marketable "brands" around their names and sound.
+During the early 1990s, acid house provided the foundation for a burgeoning rave scene to flourish.
+The rave scene changed the face of dance music, the image of DJs, and the nature of promoting.
+The innovative marketing surrounding the rave scene created the first wave of superstar DJs who established marketable "brands" around their names and sound.
 Some of these celebrity DJs toured around the world and were able to branch out into other music-related activities.
 During the early 1990s, the Compact Disc surpassed the gramophone record in popularity, but gramophone records continued to be made (although in very limited quantities) into the 21st century—particularly for club DJs and for local acts recording on small regional labels.

 In 1991, Mobile Beat magazine, geared specifically toward mobile DJs, began publishing and in their premier edition featured award-winning club & Mobile DJ Chris Pangalos from Rolling Thunder Productions.
 Pangalos was also featured in the April 1993 edition of DJ Times magazine as well.

-In 1992, the Moving Picture Experts Group released the MPEG-1 standard, designed to produce reasonable sound at low bit rates.
+In 1992, the Moving Picture Experts Group released the MPEG-1.
+A standard designed to produce reasonable sound quality at low bit rates.
 The lossy compression scheme MPEG-1 Layer-3, popularly known as MP3, later revolutionized the digital music domain.
 In 1993, the first internet "radio station", Internet Talk Radio, was developed by Carl Malamud.
 Because the audio was relayed over the internet, it was possible to access internet radio stations from anywhere in the world.
 This made it a popular service for both amateur and professional disc jockeys operating from a personal computer.

+In 1997 the DJ collective "Sister SF" was established.
+Born in San Francisco "Sister SF" served as the first and longest running women-centered DJ collective in the United States.
+The collective was created in order to create a space for female DJ's to have a community and support each other in their careers.
+Access to the same information, performance practices, and spaces that Male DJ's are afforded was also a primary objective of the collective.
+At its peak in 2005 the collective boasted three chapters, the original in San Francisco and the others in Portland and New York City.
+The collective lasted up until at least 2009 and has dissolved since, although unclear exactly when.